Why is organic farming better? Spotlight on our organic cattle, dairy & Creamery

 Reversing environmental damage

 Organic farming methods are not only proven to reduce the stress put on our environment but can actually reverse some of the harm already caused.
-Grazing cattle such as ours can help restore grasslands and soil, sequestering large amounts of CO2 in the process and making them a huge part of the diversity at our farm.
+Grazing cattle can help restore grasslands and soil, sequestering large amounts of CO2 in the process and making them a huge part of the diversity at our farm.
 The manure that we use from the cows enables us to recycle nutrients such as nitrogen and phosphorous to the soil, encouraging the growth of new vegetation and sequestering even more carbon.

 Full lifecycle of nutrients